 Assuming the veracity of this report, their concerns can be read as a warning that the deal would be undermined if the administration went ahead with minimum pricing.
 That warning was also apparent to the chair of the Responsibility Deal monitoring and evaluation group.
 In his July 2013 resignation letter he recalled that, "At the last meeting an industry representative even made it clear that their continued contributions to the deal were dependent on a minimum unit price not being implemented."
 To Professor Bellis this was not the only example of the deal being "turned by industry into a tool to avoid actions that would improve people's health".
 Though the fact that alcohol industry figures used the deal to press for withdrawal of the minimum pricing policy seems clear, whether this influenced the reversal of that policy is not, but having to admit that a central and repeatedly trumpeted plank of their alcohol strategy had fallen through would have been a bitter pill for government to swallow.
-For public health academics and lobbyists, it was enough that the industry seemed to be bargaining a key public health initiative in the form of the Responsibility Deal against another, rather than supporting the deal process regardless as their contribution to reducing harm from their products.
+For public health initiative in the form of the Responsibility Deal against another, rather than supporting the deal process regardless as their contribution to reducing harm from their products.